Samuel Gaumer was born in 1811 in Southampton Township, Somerset County, PA, the son of the son of Johann "Richard" and Mary Ann Gaumer.

 Susanna passed away on Feb.
 1, 1854, after 23 years of marriage.
 Burial was in Cook Cemetery in Somerset County.

-Sadly, two of the children died within a few years of the migration.
-Emanuel passed away in 1858 at age 25, and Mary succumbed in 1859 at the age of 22.
+Sadly, two of the children died within a few years of the migration -- Emanuel in 1858 at age 25, and Mary in 1859 at the age of 22.

 He died in Victor on Feb.
 25, 1865, at the age of 54.
 Burial was in Calvary Cemetery in Brooklyn, Poweshiek County.
 [Find-a-Grave]